 Unit Rebate Amount: The CMS calculated amount (per reported unit type) to be multiplied by Units Reimbursed by the state during the period covered.
 Numeric values, 12 digits: 5 whole numbers, 6 decimal places, and a decimal point.

-Units Reimbursed: The number of units (based on Unit Type) of the drug (11-digit NDC level) reimbursed by the state during the period covered.
+Units Reimbursed: The number of FFS or MCO units (based on Unit Type and Record ID) of the drug (11-digit NDC level) reimbursed by the state during the period covered.
 Numeric values, 15 digits: 11 whole numbers, 3 decimal places and a decimal point.

-Section 3: Invoice Process (continued)

-Rebate Amount Claimed: The rebate amount that the State Agency claims it is owed by the labeler for the period covered for this (11-digit NDC) drug.
-It is calculated by multiplying the units reimbursed by the rebate amount per unit.
+Rebate Amount Claimed: The rebate amount that the State Agency claims it is owed by the labeler for the period covered for this (11-digit NDC) FFS or MCO drug.
+It is calculated by multiplying the FFS or MCO units reimbursed by the rebate amount per unit.
 Numeric values, 12 digits: 9 whole numbers, 2 decimal places and a decimal point.

-Number of Prescriptions: The number of prescriptions reimbursed (by the Medicaid Program ONLY) to pharmacies for the (11-digit NDC) drug during the period covered.
+Number of Prescriptions: The number of FFS or MCO prescriptions reimbursed (by the Medicaid Program ONLY) to pharmacies for the (11-digit NDC) drug during the period covered.
 Numeric values, 8 digits, whole numbers only.

-M’caid Amount Reimb: Medicaid Amount Reimbursed – The total amount reimbursed (by the Medicaid Program ONLY) to pharmacies for the (11-digit NDC) drug in the period covered.
+M’caid Amount Reimb: Medicaid Amount Reimbursed – The amount reimbursed (by the Medicaid Program ONLY) to pharmacies for the (11-digit NDC) FFS or MCO drug in the period covered.
 Numeric values, 13 digits: 10 whole numbers, 2 decimal places and a decimal point.

-Non-M’caid Amount Reimb: Non-Medicaid Amount Reimbursed – The amount reimbursed (by non-Medicaid entities) to pharmacies for the (11-digit NDC) drug in the period covered.
+Non-M’caid Amount Reimb: Non-Medicaid Amount Reimbursed – The amount reimbursed (by non-Medicaid entities) to pharmacies for the (11-digit NDC) FFS or MCO drug in the period covered.
 The Non-Medicaid Amount Reimbursed includes any reimbursement amount for which the state is not eligible for Federal Matching Funds.
 Numeric values, 13 digits: 10 whole numbers, 2 decimal places and a decimal point.

-Total Amount Reimbursed: The total amount reimbursed by both Medicaid and non-Medicaid entities to pharmacies for the (11-digit NDC) drug in the period covered (two previous fields added together).
+Total Amount Reimbursed: The FFS or MCO total amount reimbursed by both Medicaid and non-Medicaid entities to pharmacies for the (11-digit NDC) drug in the period covered (two previous fields added together).
 This total is not reduced or affected by Medicaid rebates paid to the state.
 This amount represents both the Federal and State Reimbursement and is inclusive of dispensing fees.
 Numeric values, 14 digits: 11 whole numbers, 2 decimal places and a decimal point.

+Filler: 1 position filler.

-Correction Flag: Indictor as to whether this is the first submission (original record) or whether it is a correction to an existing record.
+This field previously contained the Correction Flag Indictor which specified whether the record was the first submission (0=original record) or whether it is a correction (1 = correction) to an existing record.
+The CMS Medicaid Drug Rebate (MDR) system makes the determination: if the record does not exist within the MDR system, it processes as an original; if the record does exist within the MDR system, it processes as a correction.

-0 = Original record

-1 = Correction